zer0def/nginxinc-kubernetes-ingress/docs/content/overview/design.md

 - [NGINX App Protect resources]({{< relref "installation/integrations/app-protect-dos/configuration" >}}) (APPolicies, APLogConfs, APUserSigs)
 - IngressLink resource (only one resource)

+---

-## NGINX Ingress Controller Process Components
+## NGINX Ingress Controller process components

 In this section, we describe the components of the NGINX Ingress Controller process and how they interact, including: